reverieline/ep2000pro/README.md

-# MUST EP2000Pro state script
+# MUST EP2000Pro
-The script dumps current inverter state to the output.
-Based on PowerMonitor analysys.
+This scripts allows you to monitor and configure the MUST EP2000Pro compatible inverters.
 Tested on Luxeon UPS-500ZR.
 # Installation
 ```npm install```